awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-operations.md

 An elastic resize operation, when you add or remove nodes of the same type, has the following stages:

 1. Elastic resize takes a cluster snapshot\.
 This snapshot always includes [no\-backup tables](working-with-snapshots.md#snapshots-no-backup-tables) for nodes where it's applicable\. \(Some node types, like RA3, don't have no\-backup tables\.\) If your cluster doesn't have a recent snapshot, because you disabled automated snapshots, the backup operation can take longer\. \(To minimize the time before the resize operation begins, we recommend that you enable automated snapshots or create a manual snapshot before starting the resize\.\)  When you start an elastic resize and a snapshot operation is in progress, the resize can fail if the snapshot operation doesn't complete within a few minutes\.
-For more information, see [Amazon Redshift snapshots](working-with-snapshots.md)\.
+For more information, see [Amazon Redshift snapshots and backups](working-with-snapshots.md)\.

 1. The operation migrates cluster metadata\.
 The cluster is unavailable for a few minutes\.
 The majority of queries are temporarily paused and connections are held open\.
 It is possible, however, for some queries to be dropped\.
 This stage is short\.